nazarzavertnev/nazarzavertnev/README.md

 - 👋 Hi, I’m @nazarzavertnev
-- 👀 I’m interested in playing accordion
+- 👀 I’m NOT interested in playing accordion, but can.
+I like riddim music
-- 🌱 I’m currently learning python, sql
+- 🌱 I’m currently learning python and frontend
-- 💞️ I’m looking to collaborate on i don't know
+- 💞️ I’m looking to collaborate on SOMETHING
-- 📫 How to reach me что?
+- 📫 How to reach me: email zavertnevn@gmail.com